-Your first year freelancing full-time can be extremely scary.
+Your first year freelancing full-time can be extremely scary especially when it comes to freelancer finances.
 The learning curve can be very intense but also an invigorating process of learning your weaknesses, your strengths, what you love, and what you hate as a freelancer.

 Let’s be frank, freelancing has a certain allure to it.
 Working from home, going hiking during the day, and the ability to avoid rush hour is wonderful.
 What’s not so wonderful is learning how to manage variable income.
 It can be a daunting process but here are some suggestions that will hopefully keep you from eating Ramen Noodles every night and being worried about your next rent payment.